History of Pat McAfee in Timeline

 2016: Stand-up Comic Routines

-During his final season with the Colts in 2016, Pat McAfee began performing stand-up comic routines about his time in the NFL.
+During his final season with the Colts in 2016, Pat McAfee began to perform stand-up comic routines about his time in the NFL.

-In 2016, Pat McAfee performed in stand-up events around Indiana and was a regular on The Bob & Tom Show.
+In 2016, Pat McAfee performed in stand-up events around Indiana.
+Also in 2016, McAfee was a regular on the nationally syndicated morning radio program The Bob & Tom Show.

 On February 2, 2017, Pat McAfee retired from the NFL after eight seasons.
-He stated he intended to join Barstool Sports as a contributor, citing a recent knee operation and fractured relationship with the Colts' general manager.
+He cited his knee operation and relationship with Ryan Grigson as factors in his decision.

 February 2017: Retirement from Football

-In February 2017, Pat McAfee retired from professional football and transitioned into a career as a football analyst.
-This marked a shift from his role as a player to a media personality.
+In February 2017, Pat McAfee retired from football and became a football analyst.

-In March 2018, Pat McAfee appeared at an NXT show in Indianapolis, interfering in a match between Adam Cole and Aleister Black.
+In March 2018, Pat McAfee was present at an NXT show in Indianapolis, where he prevented Adam Cole from winning his match against Aleister Black.

 August 31, 2018: Separation from Barstool Sports

-On August 31, 2018, Pat McAfee announced his separation from Barstool Sports, citing a lack of transparency with the business operations as his reason for leaving.
+On August 31, 2018, Pat McAfee announced his separation from Barstool Sports, citing a lack of transparency with the business operations of the company.

-On September 23, 2018, Davis Brief, a fan of McAfee's, kicked a 45-yard field goal while blindfolded, surpassing McAfee's previous world record.
+On September 23, 2018 Davis Brief, a fan of Pat McAfee, kicked a 45-yard field goal while blindfolded, surpassing McAfee's previous Guinness World Record.

 On November 24, 2018, Pat McAfee made his college football broadcasting debut on Fox, calling a game between Baylor and Texas Tech.

-During 2018, Pat McAfee began appearing on WWE programming as a pre-show analyst for the company's NXT TakeOver events.
-He continued his mini-feud with Adam Cole.
+In 2018, Pat McAfee began appearing on WWE programming as a pre-show analyst for the company's NXT TakeOver events, including NXT TakeOver: New Orleans, NXT TakeOver: Chicago II, NXT TakeOver: Brooklyn 4 and NXT TakeOver: WarGames.

-In 2018, Pat McAfee made his professional baseball debut for the Washington Wild Things, playing right-fielder and guest first base coach.
+In 2018, Pat McAfee made his professional baseball debut for the Washington Wild Things as a right-fielder and guest first base coach.

-In 2018, upon departing from Barstool Sports, Pat McAfee incorporated a small business, Pat McAfee Inc. (PMI), from his original office in Indianapolis.
+In 2018, after departing from Barstool Sports, Pat McAfee incorporated Pat McAfee Inc. (PMI).

 February 2019: Engagement to Samantha Ludy